dgoffredo/dgoffredo.github.io/content/cannabis-3/cannabis-3.md

 You can see the whole system [here][7].

 As you can see, everything was fine until the sudden cut to brown at the 32 second mark.
-The interim period was a week that I spent at my parent's house, during which the phone decided to stop taking pictures.
+The interim period was a week that I spent at my parents' house, during which the phone decided to stop taking pictures.
 There's another used camera in the mail that I'll flash [Ubuntu Touch][6] onto in an attempt to wrap my own camera intervalometer.
 Existing Android solutions work very well until